-That year a fatwa was issued by the National Fatwa Council, banning such surgeries, and the hospital was shut down, marking the beginning of a repressive, anti-LGBT chapter in Malaysia’s history.
+That year a fatwa was issued by the National Fatwa Council, banning such surgeries, and the hospital was shut down, marking the beginning of a repressive, anti-LGBTQ chapter in Malaysia’s history.

 Shika was about six years old when the fatwa was issued.
 As a child she was obsessed by the glamorous mak nyahs she’d seen at the pageants, and she collected any newspaper or magazine clipping mentioning a trans woman.
 The first story she ever cut out was from a British newspaper article on Caroline Cossey, a trans actress featured in a 1981 James Bond film.
 “When I read about her when I was really young, I really thought to myself ‘that is me,’” she said.

 All of the positive depictions of mak nyahs Shika found were in Western publications.
 Sadly, almost all portrayals of trans women in local Malaysian newspapers were either neutral or negative.
 Some articles even claimed that when trans women died, the earth would refuse them due to their sins.
 And yet, despite the terrifying portrayal of trans women in Malaysian media, Shika still held on to these articles as proof that people like her existed.

 Shika believed the only way she could transition was if she migrated to the West.
 But when her father died in 2009 and she still hadn’t migrated, she decided to go ahead and transition in the country where she’d been born.
 "When he passed away, I told myself, 'fuck I think I really need to transition… I need to really catch up with my dreams and make it happen.
 Life is so short'," she said.

 Today, Shika is a woman and an artist and plays in a trans and queer band, Tingtongketz, in Kuala Lumpur.